Optimization as a Dynamical System: Generative Schedules from Latent ODEs: Related work

-\paragraph{Reinforcement learning.} \citet{xu2019learning, xiong2022learning} introduce a RL-based approach for adaptive learning rate scheduling, where a controller network is trained to adjust the learning rate based on features extracted from the training process, such as gradient statistics and validation loss.
+\paragraph{Reinforcement learning.} \citet{xu2019learning} and \citet{xiong2022learning} introduce RL-based approaches for adaptive learning rate scheduling, where a controller network is trained offline to adjust the learning rate based on features extracted from previous training runs, such as gradient statistics and validation loss.
 Rather than predicting the learning rate directly, the controller outputs a scaling factor applied to a pre-computed base schedule.
-While the method shows improved performance over fixed schedules on datasets like Fashion-MNIST and CIFAR-10, it requires information from the parameters of the trained network to determine the current state, a potential problem when scaling to large networks.
-In addition, because rewards are based on changes of the loss and loss curves become increasingly shallow, late-time actions are only weakly constrained by training runs, so the method becomes unstable unless the adjustments of the learning rate are restricted to the narrow interval $[0.9, 1.1]$, foregoing more decisive changes to the learning rate even if those would be effective.
+While the method shows improved performance over fixed schedules on datasets like Fashion-MNIST and CIFAR-10, it requires significant upfront and per-iteration compute (see \autoref{sec:compute} for details).
+It also determines the current state from the parameter set of the trained network, which means that computational cost grows with the size of the network.
+And because rewards are based on changes of the loss and loss curves become increasingly shallow, late-time actions are only weakly constrained by training runs, so the method becomes unstable unless the adjustments of the learning rate are restricted to the narrow interval $[0.9, 1.1]$, foregoing more decisive changes to the learning rate even if those would be effective.

-\paragraph{Schedule-free optimization.} \citet{defazio2024road} introduce an optimization framework that eliminates the need for predefined learning rate schedules and stopping time $T$.
-This is achieved through a novel form of momentum averaging.
-Their approach achieves strong empirical performance across vision, language, and recommendation tasks without requiring knowledge of the total training horizon or manual tuning of schedules, performing on-par or better than the baseline cosine and exponential-decay schedules.
-However, it still requires hyperparameter tuning and, because it does not depend on $T$, achieves almost all of its performance gains early during training.
+\paragraph{Learning curve extrapolation.} \citet{ding2025architecture} investigate the possibility of predicting late-stage performance of the optimization by extrapolating earlier training and test performance of MLP and CNN models.
+This is achieved through an initial encoding of the training trajectories via a graph-encoder, followed by modeling with a neural ODE to predict the dynamics.
+The authors use this method to rank hyperparameter choices while only observing a short initial optimization run.
+We demonstrate similar capability in \autoref{sec:lode-details} and extend the approach to generate new and improved schedules that have not been seen during prior optimization runs.

+\paragraph{Sharp/dynamic LR transitions.} \citet{subramanian2024hop} study the effects of sharply changing precomputed learning rate schedules during the training of large transformer models on NLP tasks.
+They empirically find that such drastic changes can improve convergence and suggest there may be ways to leverage this behavior to produce more effective learning rate schedules.
+Our work will demonstrate an effective approach to introduce sharp changes for superior long-term results.